A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 Google’s AdSense Auto ads help publishers by pointing to the optimal place for them to create ads.

-This type of dynamic ads use algorithms based on machine learning to appear on websites best suited for your brand to help you reach the right demographics and to do it quickly.
+This type of dynamic ads uses algorithms based on machine learning to appear on websites best suited for your brand to help you reach the right demographics and to do it quickly.

-AdSense Auto ads are an almost ideal way to achieve that most difficult of all things: finding the right audience and placing your products and services right in front of them.
+AdSense Auto ads are an almost ideal way to achieve the most difficult of all things: finding the right audience and placing your products and services right in front of them.

 8. Leverage Remarketing Campaigns

-You’ve encountered this yourself: you visit a website – say an online shop – just to have a look at a few items, browsing some clothes.
-Then you leave the website.
-But almost immediately, you start seeing ads for the items you’ve looked at every other site you visit.
-That’s remarketing.
-And those ads are inviting you to return to that online shop and buy.
-Apart from the obvious – having your ads virtually everywhere your potential customers go online – remarketing campaigns send out the impression that your brand is huge, capable of producing all these advertisements across the internet.
+Apart from the obvious – having your ads virtually everywhere your potential customers go online – remarketing campaigns send out the impression that your brand is huge, and capable of producing all these advertisements across the internet.
 And of course, you get to increase your conversion rates.

 9. Create Powerful Referral Programs

-Referral programs are a sure-fire tactic to reward existing customers for recommending you and incentivize new customers to try out your products or services.
-Plus, these programs can ultimately increase your revenue in the long-term.
-Referral (or loyalty) programs are systematic processes that can automate rewards payout and can easily be tracked.
+Referral programs are a surefire tactic to reward existing customers for recommending you and incentivize new customers to try out your products or services.
+Plus, these programs can ultimately increase your revenue in the long term.

 There are dozens of mind-boggling examples of awesome referral programs throughout recent history.